HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_contentsource_api.md

 ## Configuring content sources for virtual portals and alternate context roots

-If you want to configure content sources for a virtual portal and/or for an alternate context root, you need to adjust the `aclLookupPath` to match you target portal.
+If you want to configure content sources for a virtual portal or for an alternate context root, you must adjust the `aclLookupPath` to match you target portal.

 Below are some example configurations: